 Overall this study resulted in four conclusions.
 First, this study found a significant effect of workplace spirituality on innovative work behavior.
-This study's results reinforce the findings of (Afsar et al., 2015; Afsar & Badir, 2017; Bantha & Nayak, 2020; Susilo, 2019), who found that workplace spirituality
+This study's results reinforce the findings of (Afsar et

 A positive relationship between workplace spirituality and employees' ideas is likely to be reduced if teachers and employees do not have sufficient welfare.
 Teachers and employees who have less welfare cannot make optimal contributions to the organization.
 The results were following the theory of basic human needs, namely the fulfillment of physiological needs, the need for security, social ownership, the need for self-esteem, and the need for self-actualization (Maslow, 1943).
-Based on the hierarchy of needs theory, it can be explained that prosperous teachers and employees can be described as those whose primary or physiological needs 2e met, such as food, clothing, and shelter.
-Furthermore, after their basic needs are met, there is a need for a sense of security in the organization, a sense of security here can be described by minimizing the occurrence 19 conflict in the organization.
+Based on the hierarchy of needs theory, it can be explained that prosperous teachers and employees can be described as those whose primary or physiological needs are met, such as food, clothing, and shelter.
+Furthermore, after their basic needs are met, there is a need for a sense of security in the organization, a sense of security here can be described by minimizing the occurrence of conflict in the organization.
 Workplace spirituality is related to one's beliefs and faith, and the influence of workplace spirituality on innovative work behavior can be explained through psychological well-being, which focuses on the individual welfare of teachers and employees.